cloudluis22/br-bad-universe-react-app/README.md

 The default route of the application is the main screen, here you can choose between the two shows.

-The footer displayed below always remains there and you can see some links for my GitHub profile, the repo link of this project as well as a link for the API webpage.
+The footer displayed below always remains there and you can see some links for my GitHub profile, this repo as well as a link for the API webpage.

 ![Page Example](https://user-images.githubusercontent.com/70856719/132925714-8eebccc9-7891-4181-826e-a934e2341d7e.PNG)